Don't Doubt Your Horses is a participatory art project that encourages people to make horses.

 BIO

-Many many kind and generous people also helped make the physical and virtual exhibitions happen.
+Many many kind and generous people helped make the physical and virtual exhibitions happen.
 The list is easily topped by my friend and spouse Sara.

-I also thank those people, past and present, who hold the prairie land in their hearts.
+- I thank the people who hold the prairie land in their hearts.

 - 1971 - Rode a horse at age 6.